Myths about RV insulation

 Most of the time, claims of R-30 or R-40 indicate that the manufacturer is using reflective foil-faced bubble wrap, a.k.a.
 Reflectix.
 Now, I don’t have time to dissect the full scope, but take my word for it: 90% of the time, the insulation has been improperly installed and is hardly worth anything!

 Remember, even excellent insulators like foam board still only achieve about R-5 per inch.
-If a roof is 3-1/2 inches thick and the manufacturer is claiming R-30, you call BS on that.
+If a roof is 3-1/2 inches thick and the manufacturer is claiming R-30, RVers call BS on that.

-Well, I’ve got good news for you!
-You can trust Ashley Mann, head honcho here at rvinspiration.com.
-Head over to her winter RVing resource page for DIY ideas for improving your RV's cold weather readiness.
-And if you’ve got other questions about the technical components of RV's burning in your brain, here are some more RV FAQs answered at AskTheRVEngineer.com!
+If you’ve got other questions about the technical components of RVs burning in your brain, here are some more RV FAQs answered at AskTheRVEngineer.com!

 Similar Posts